rism-digital/pae-code-spec/EDITORIAL.md

 Plaine & Easie document.
 This will be the format used by Verovio to render the example.
 It will not be shown to users.
  - The `<code>` tags within the `notation-code` element are what will be shown to the users.
-This means you can restrict the example being shown to just the elements you are trying to illustrate, while omitting any additional code needed to render, but unnecssary for the example.
+This means you can restrict the example being shown to just the elements you are trying to illustrate, while omitting any additional code needed to render, but unnecessary for the example.
  - The `notation-result` `td` must always be blank.
 The SVG output of the rendering will be placed in this cell.

 Any other `<td>` elements within the `<tr>` can be present, but will be ignored.